Buying a Violin Checklist or How to Buy a Violin: Beginners Guide

 Determine the Right Violin Size for You

 Put the violin on your shoulder (much as you would when you’re in a playing position) and extend your left arm.
-If your fingers can’t cover the scroll of the violin, you need a smaller one.
-You or your parent/guardian should consider your growth rate and age because, for example, if you’re growing very fast and your fingers can’t cover the scroll at the moment but are very close to doing so, maybe it’s best to not get a smaller size because you will end up needing to change it in a couple of months.
+If your fingers can’t cover the scroll of the violin, try a smaller one.
+It’s always best to think about your own growth rate as well as how old the device you’re using is.
+For example, if you’re growing very fast and would be able to scroll without any effort, it’s probably time for you or your parent to purchase a new smartphone.
+Maybe it’s best to not get a smaller size because you’ll end up shopping more, and wasting more time in the process.

 A Violin for Your Budget